Nonequilibrium steady states in coupled asymmetric and symmetric exclusion processes: Steady state densities

 We verify the accuracy of the above MFT by comparing with the numerical results on the steady state density profiles obtained from our extensive MCS studies with $D=1,\,\Omega=0.3$.
 See Fig.~\ref{d-10-tasep} for representative plots of $\rho(x)$ as a function of $x$ in different phases of the TASEP with $D=1,\,\Omega=0.3$.
 Analytical MFT and numerical MCS results are superposed.
 For MFT, we have used $\rho(x)=\rho_\text{LD}(x)$ [Eq.~(\ref{rho-ld-final})] in the LD phase of the TASEP, $\rho(x)=\rho_\text{HD}(x)$ [Eq.~(\ref{rho-hd-final})] in the HD phase, and $\rho(x)=1/2$ in the MC phase.
 We have presented our results on the corresponding SEP density profile $c(x)$ in Fig.~\ref{d-10-sep}.
 Both analytical MFT and numerical MCS results are shown.
 Reasonably good agreements are found between the MFT and MCS results.
 For MFT solution of the SEP density, we have used $c(x)=c_-(x)$ [Eq.~(\ref{c-minus})] for $c(x)<1/2$, corresponding to the TASEP in its LD phase, and $c(x)=c_+(x)$ [Eq.~(\ref{c-plus})] for $c(x)>1/2$, corresponding to the TASEP in its HD phase. {Notice that the quantitative agreement of the MFT solutions for the SEP density $c(x)$ with the corresponding MCS results is good when the TASEP is in its LD or HD phases, but less so when the TASEP in its LD-HD phase; see Fig.~\ref{d-10-sep}.
 We believe this is due to the fact that near the location of an LDW in TASEP, $c(x)$ has a strong space dependence, suggesting importance of retaining the higher order corrections in the MFT solutions of $c(x)$.
-Nevertheless, qualitative agreement between the MFT and MCS solutions for $c(x)$ can be seen even in this case.}
+Nevertheless, qualitative agreement between the MFT and MCS solutions for $c(x)$ can be seen even in this case.} { In addition to the steady state densities $\rho(x)$ and $c(x)$, we have also plotted the corresponding steady currents: bulk TASEP current $j_\text{MCS}(x)=\rho(x)(1-\rho (x))$ and SEP current $ j_s(x)=-D\partial_x c(x)$, where we have used the respective MFT definitions of the currents, and have evaluated them from the corresponding MCS results for $\rho(x)$ and $c(x)$; see Fig.~\ref{d-10-tasep} and Fig.~\ref{d-10-sep}.
+Due to the very weak $x$-dependence, the SEP current $j_s(x)$ having small values is shown in the insets of Fig.~\ref{d-10-sep} for better resolution.
+The numerical smallness of $j_s(x)$ can be understood as follow.
+We note that the SEP current $j_s(x)$ in an isolated unbiased SEP vanishes.
+In the present problem, it is non-zero but small for large $D$, since in that limit, the steady state SEP density $c(x)$ should be close to that of an isolated unbiased SEP, which is 1/2.
+This gives $j_s(x)=-D\partial_x c(x)$ to be very small and nearly flat. }